ramzxy/Cedis/README.md

 6. **Push** to your fork: `git push origin feature/new-command`
 7. **Submit** a Pull Request with a detailed description

-### Contribution Guidelines

-- Follow the existing code style and conventions
-- Add appropriate header comments for new files
-- Update documentation for new features
-- Ensure your code compiles without warnings
-- Test your changes with multiple scenarios

 ### Reporting Issues